Call for Publications

 This is the first CALL for publications.

 PSG has decided not to set a specific focus, but to offer as wide a range of themes/topics as possible.
-However, current topics like ‘Literacy in the Age of Pandemic’ or ‘The Digital Challenges with Online Education’ are very welcome.
+However, current topics like ‘Literacy in the Age of Pandemic’ or ‘The Digital Challenges with Online Education’ are welcome.

 Who can submit publications?